scalableminds/webknossos/docs/rest_api.md

 ---
 ### `GET /users/:id/annotations`

-List the explorative annotations of a uaser
+List the explorative annotations of a user

 #### Expects
  - In the url: `:id` id of a user